 Jim "Junior" Gilliam is the only man to homer in both the East-West Game (1950) and All-Star Game (1959).
 He began his major league playing career with the Baltimore Elite Giants, then came into the National League with the Brooklyn Dodgers and remained with the team when they became the Los Angeles Dodgers.
 After his playing career ended, he was a Dodger coach for over a decade.

-Junior played in black leagues from 1945 to 1951 (mostly with Baltimore, where he was a teammate of Joe Black - the Dodgers purchased both players as a package) and then in the minors in Montreal in 1951-52.
+Junior played in black leagues from 1945 to 1951 (mostly with Baltimore, where he was a teammate of Joe Black - the Dodgers purchased both players as a package) and then in the minors with the Montreal Royals in 1951 and 1952.
 He was given the name "Junior" by George Scales during a tryout when he was 18 years old.